Modelling pitch reception with adaptive resonance theory artificial neural

 ethnomusicological studies where it is required to transcribe previously

 unnotated live or recorded music.
-The latter application may require the handling
+The latter application may require the

-of a pitch continuum, in which case the input mapping system will need to be
+of a pitch continuum, in which case the input mapping system will need to

 refined, as suggested in Section 3.2.